sunilabrahamindia/sunilabraham/amaa/edrl.md

 Many of the essays in this collection were first published in *Religion and Society*, the in-house journal of CISRS, while others originated as research papers or lectures presented at seminars on religion and social change.
 Bringing them together in a single volume allowed scholars and students to trace the evolution of Ayrookuzhiel's thought — from his early reflections on Indian religiosity to his mature formulations of Dalit theology and cultural resistance.

-The volume includes a foreword by Dr. Godwin Shiri and an introduction by theologian K. C. Abraham, both of whom had worked closely with Ayrookuzhiel at CISRS.
+The volume includes a foreword by Dr. Godwin Shiri and an introduction by theologian Dr. K. C. Abraham.
+Both texts reflect on Ayrookuzhiel's scholarship, his engagement with Dalit struggles, and the continuing relevance of his work within Indian theological and social thought.
 It was published with the ISBN 8170863996.

 {% include back-to-top.html %}